Camper and staff safety during the Coronavirus outbreak. Last Updated 6/13/2020.

 We have always had specific communicable disease and hygiene policies and procedures at camp that aim to protect against the transmission of any disease.
 Of course, this is a novel virus, and so we will be revising and updating these procedures as needed based on the latest CDC and ACA recommendations.
 Health checks (both through pre-camp calls/screening and on-site screening), hand washing, and strict “feeling sick” policies will be in place at all camps for all campers and all staff.
 Read the full list of current procedures here.

-Even though there are no active Avid programs happening right now, we are still concerned about the health and safety of our extended Avid family.
 For your own everyday lives, we encourage you to consider all of the prevention recommendations from the CDC, including:

 - Stay home when you are sick.